Render engine comparison – Redshift, Arnold, Octane, Cycles 4D (UPDATED 2021)

 - Supports lots of features

-- You get all the plugins with one purchase, so you can use it Houdini as well as cinema 4D without paying extra if you want.
+- You get all the plugins with one purchase, so you can use it Houdini as well as cinema 4D without paying extra if you want. ( note, not the one you get bundled with your c4d copy, that one is ONLY for Cinema 4D).

 - Vast amount of tutorials and knowledge which is usable from other applications since settings are the same.